sadaszewski/cpython/pep-XXXX-pipeline-syntax.rst

 The implementation is fully functional according to the design specified above with good code quality.
 Tests are missing.

+Furthermore, the implementation can be
+`tested online <https://sadaszewski.github.io/python-pipeline-operator/dist/console.html>`_ using a Pyodide deployment.

 Rejected Ideas
 ==============